microsoft/pxt-adafruit/docs/lessons/lucky-7/challenges.md

 ### Challenge 3

-Keep displaying multiples of 7 such as 21 and 28, but don't forget to add pauses between the numbers!
+Keep displaying multiples of 7 such as 21 and 28...